bmw-ece-ntust/multimedia-wireless-network/Study notes A1.md

 5. Comparative analysis: Assess the scientific contribution by comparing the paper to others in the field.

-# How to Write a Report
+# How to write a report

 **What is a report?**
 A report is where you present your investigation and analysis of information or an issue, recommending actions and making proposals.